 International Students and Non-U.S. Citizens: Financial assistance is limited for students who are neither U.S. citizens nor eligible non-U.S. citizens.

 Students who are in the United States and have been granted Deferred Action for Childhood Arrivals (DACA), an F1 or F2 student visa, a J1 or J2 exchange visitor visa, or a G series visa (pertaining to international organizations) are neither U.S. citizens nor eligible non-citizens and are not eligible for federal student aid.
-Students who have a Social Security Number but are not citizens or eligible noncitizens, including students who have been granted DACA, should still complete the FAFSA because they may be eligible for funding from state agencies or colleges that use the FAFSA to award aid.
+Students who have a Social Security Number but are not citizens or eligible noncitizens, including students who have been granted DACA, should still complete the FAFSA because they may be eligible for funding from state agencies or colleges that use the FAFSA to award aid (including Georgetown).

 For Need-Based Institutional Georgetown Scholarship: Georgetown offers a very limited number of need-based scholarships to selected first-year students with demonstrated financial need who are neither U.S. citizens nor eligible non-U.S. citizens.
 Prospective students who wish to be considered for one of these awards must indicate their interest on the Georgetown application for undergraduate admission, and must submit a College Scholarship Service (CSS) Financial Aid PROFILE form.